Doctoral admission is ongoing, please check the UTSA Admissions program page to confirm deadlines for your intended program.

 Applicants must have a bachelor’s degree from an accredited university.
 The Ph.D.
 Program Committee in the major areas will evaluate applicants to the Ph.D. programs based on several factors including academic achievement, standardized test scores, employment history, a personal statement, letters of recommendation and possibly an interview.
 All applicants must submit the following material.

-- Official transcripts of all undergraduate and graduate coursework completed
+- Transcripts: Official transcripts of all undergraduate and graduate coursework completed.

 - Graduate Management Admission Test (GMAT) scores or Graduate Records Examination (GRE) scores from a recent (no more than five years) administration of the exam.

-- Three letters of recommendation from academic or professional sources familiar with the applicant’s background (at least one letter must be written by an academic).
+- Letters of Recommendation: Three letters of recommendation from academic or professional sources familiar with the applicant’s background (at least one letter must be written by an academic).

 Admission to the doctoral program is based upon the applicant’s entire record, and selection is made on a competitive basis.
 Applicants must comply with all university and Carlos Alvarez College of Business application requirements.